Frequently Asked Questions

 - Check in with staff on arrival.
 Bring your mobile device to display your completed Daily Wellness Check from the day of your testing or print the page to show your results.

-What will the process look like for testing Northeastern students, faculty, and staff?
+What does the on-site process look like for testing Northeastern students, faculty, and staff?

 - The following steps will take place:

 - Arrive within your 30-minute Acuity appointment timeframe